 More Women Travel articles about Vietnam

-If you are organising a trip to Vietnam yourself or for a group – keep an eye out for the wonderful women of I love Vietnam.
-Founder Lien Nguyen has built this amazing network of young vietnamese women students who have scooters, and trained them to take you on unique experiences of four cities they […]
+If you are organising a trip to Vietnam, Laos or Cambodia yourself or for a group – keep an eye out for the wonderful women of I love Asia.
+Founder Lien Nguyen has built this amazing network of young vietnamese women students who have scooters, and trained them to take you on unique experiences of […]

 The early morning locals market is a riot of smells, from yummy to yuck in one breath.
 Slimy fish entrails, slide down from concrete benches, as the women clean and gut the days produce, almost everything is still alive.
 Prawns squirm in shallow bowls of water, frogs with a confused looks in their beady eyes […]